orxfun/orx-concurrent-option/README.md

 Additional ordering is required since it is possible that the state of the option is being updated concurrently by specialized methods discussed above.

-* `Ordering::Relaxed` can be used when the state of the option is not changed concurrently.
+* `Ordering::Relaxed` can be used when the state of the option is not being changed concurrently.
 * However, it is recommended to use a stronger ordering such as `Ordering::Acquire` or `Ordering::SeqCst` when it is possible that the state of the option is being updated concurrently.

+### 4. Variants of the Common Trait Implementations

+`ConcurrentOption` implements common useful traits such as `Clone`, `PartialEq` or `PartialOrd`.
+Underlying implementations use the `Ordering::Relaxed` ordering while accessing the value of the option.

+However, in a concurrent setting, we might require to use a stronger ordering.
+Therefore, corresponding trait methods have variants ending with **_with_order** suffix and accepting an order as the argument to allow the caller to decide on the ordering.

+Some such example methods are: `clone_with_order`, `eq_with_order`, `partial_cmp_with_order`, `cmp_with_order`, etc.

 ## Example Concurrent Usage

 A toy concurrent program using the `ConcurrentOption` is demonstrated below:

-* there exist multiple readers checking the value of an optional; they will ive
+* there exist multiple readers checking the value of an optional; they will receive
   * None if the value is not initialized yet;
   * a reference to the value otherwise.
 * there exist multiple initializers each trying to set the value of optional;
   * only the first one will succeed,
-  * since this is an initialization method, succeeding calls will safely be red.
+  * since this is an initialization method, succeeding calls will safely be ignored.

 ```rust
 use orx_concurrent_option::*;